francoispalma/PMNS/README.md

 ## Usage

-To generate all the code with implementation 64bits or 128bits (PHI) needed for operations with a specific prime p along with a demo code to calculate a^b % p and accompanying makefile:
+To generate all the code with 64-bit or 128-bit implementation needed for operations with a specific prime p along with a demo code to calculate a^b % p and accompanying makefile:
 > python3 completegen.py {p} [PHI=64 or 128]

 To load a specific PMNS of size PSIZE and index INDEX: